 Aronia is a species of fruiting shrub in the rose family (Rosaceae) native to eastern North America.
-Aronia’s native range extends from Canada south to Georgia, USA.
+Its native range extends from Canada south to Georgia, USA.

 There are several species of plants in the genus Aronia.
 Some produce red fruit (Aronia arbutifolia).
 Others produce dark purple-black fruit (Aronia prunifolia and Aronia melanocarpa).

-Technically, Aronia is a pome fruit like its relative the apple, but they’re often referred to as aronia berries due to their small size and appearance.
+Technically, Aronia is a pome fruit like apples, its relative, but they’re often referred to as aronia berries due to their small size and appearance.
 An aronia fruit is about the size of a blueberry.

 We’ve been growing one species of Aronia — Aronia melanocarpa — for about 10 years.
 That’s the species we’ll be referencing in this article, and the species that’s received the most research attention due to its potential health benefits.